 Born in 1936 in Chicago, Illinois, actor Bruce Dern made his Broadway debut in 1958.
 Soon after, he moved on to television and film.
 Some of his early big-screen projects include The Wild Angels (1966) and The Cycle Savages (1969).
 Dern earned an Academy Award nomination for his performance in 1978's Coming Home.
-More recently, he had recurring role on the hit television series Big Love and starred in the critically acclaimed film Nebraska (2013), which earned the veteran actor another Oscar nomination in 2014.
+More recently, he had a recurring role on the hit television series Big Love and starred in the critically acclaimed film Nebraska (2013), which earned the veteran actor another Oscar nomination in 2014.

 Born on June 4, 1936, in Chicago, Illinois, Bruce MacLeish Dern has enjoyed a tremendous career as a character actor.
 He grew up in an affluent family in the Chicago suburb of Winnetka, but he chaffed under all of the formality that came with his upper-class life.
 As he explained to the Tampa Bay Times, "I used to have to wear white gloves at dinner.
 I had to raise my hand to be called on at my dinner table."

 Dern comes from a long line of distinguished men.
 His father was a lawyer who worked with Adlai Stevenson.
 His paternal grandfather served as secretary of war in President Franklin D. Roosevelt's administration.
 His mother's family operated one of Chicago's top department stores.
 His maternal great uncle was poet Archibald MacLeish.

 A rebellious spirit at an early age, Bruce Dern was sent to boarding school in Connecticut for a time.
 He eventually came back home to finish high school, where he excelled on the track team, and continued to run competitively at the University of Pennsylvania.
 After a coach tried to get him to shave off his sideburns, Dern quit both the team and college to pursue his other passion — acting.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!